 The Health Star Rating system is supported by the Australian and New Zealand governments.
-Learn how they developed the system and about the committees guiding its implementation.
+Learn how they developed the system, the agencies involved, and about the committees guiding its implementation.

 A joint initiative